henriksen/posthog-dotnet/README.md

 ## Platform

 These packages currently target `net9.0`.
-Our goal is to port the PortHog package to `netstandard2.1` at some point once we have sample that requires it (for example, a Unity sample).
+Our goal is to port the [PortHog](./src/PostHog/README.md) package to `netstandard2.1` at some point once we have a sample that requires it (for example, a Unity sample).

 ## Building